AMX-30

 It was preceded by two post-war French medium tank designs.
 The first, the ARL 44, was an interim tank.
-Its replacement, the AMX 50, was cancelled in the mid-1950s in favor of adopting the M47 Patton tank.
+Its replacement, the AMX 50, was cancelled in the mid-1950s in favour of adopting the M47 Patton tank.
 In 1956, the French government entered a cooperative development program with West Germany and Italy in an effort to design a standardized tank.
 Although the three nations agreed to a series of specific characteristics that the new tank should have, and both France and Germany began work on distinctive prototypes with the intent of testing them and combining the best of both, the program failed as Germany decided not to adopt the new French 105 mm tank gun and France declared that it would postpone production until 1965.
 As a result, both nations decided to adopt tanks based on their own prototypes.
 The German tank became the Leopard 1, while the French prototype became the AMX-30.

 As early as 1969, the AMX-30 and variants were ordered by Greece, soon followed by Spain (AMX-30E).
 In the coming years, the AMX-30 would be exported to Saudi Arabia, Venezuela, Qatar, the United Arab Emirates, Cyprus and Chile.
 By the end of production, 3,571 units of AMX-30s and its variants had been manufactured.
 Both Spain and Venezuela later began extensive modernization programs to extend the life of their vehicles and to bring their tanks up to more modern standards.
 In the 1991 Gulf War, AMX-30s were deployed by both the French and Qatari armies.
 Qatari AMX-30s saw action against Iraqi forces at the Battle of Khafji.
-France and most other nations replaced their AMX-30s with more up-to-date equipment by the end of the 20th century.
+France and most other nations had replaced their AMX-30s with more up-to-date equipment by the end of the 20th century; in French service, the AMX-30 was replaced by the Leclerc.
+The tank remained in service in a few countries as of 2024.